knights-lab/shi7/README.md

 Assuming you only have R1 reads (no paired end):

 `shi7.py -i MyFastQFolder -o MyOutputFolder --adaptor Nextera -SE`

-If you have V4 region 16S metagenomic reads, you can get fancier:

-`-m 285 -M 300`

 This sets the minimum read length to 285 and the maximum to 300 when stitching, which is the canonical HMP V4 16S primer coverage region.
 This can be a powerful QC step in and of itself.
 Note: if using the [EMP V4 protocol](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/16s/), omit these arguments.